Privacy Policy

 When you access our websites, some cookies are saved to your computer, for example if you have chosen a particular language setting or created a user account.
 You can also turn off your cookies so that we can’t access that information.

-How we might use your information if you are applying for a role within Pallant House Gallery
+If you are applying for a role

 Pallant House Gallery is the data controller for the information you provide during the recruitment process.
 This section includes the application process for voluntary roles with us.
-If you have any queries about the process or how we handle your information please contact us.

 What will we do with the information you provide to us?